MalcolmMcNeely/ProjectAgoraWiki/Features-(MVP).md

 * It is required to have special guild accounts that do not require Bnet integration.
 For example, old members who want to interact with the Board concerning the annual real life guildmeet.

 #Raid Calendar
+A permission based event organisation tool where users can sign up with one of their characters